VysePresident/MafiaBot2/README.md

 -Clean up roles (Alive, Dead, Spec, Spoiled) after game ends.
 Should be its own function, which is called when %endgame is called.

--Moderator should be able to change the vote-count thread.

--Moderator should be able to change the game thread.

 -The %changedaylength() command should be possible to adjust in d/h/m simultaneously.
 It should only use integer values.

 # BUGS (Bunny):